Download eBooks & Wiring Diagrams (FREE)

 Materials List

-For more detailed installation guidance (with materials list) for fixed water tanks, read our shower installation post.
+Read our shower installation post for more detailed installation guidance (with a materials list) for fixed water tanks.

 Undermount vs. Interior Water Tanks

-Another benefit of these fixed water tanks is that they can be installed either inside or outside, under the chassis, of the vehicle.
+Another benefit of these fixed water tanks is that they can be installed inside or outside under the vehicle’s chassis.

 Installing a water tank under the vehicle is more complicated but frees up valuable interior space for other purposes.
-But one of the downsides of an under-mount installation is, depending on the outside temperature, you may not be able to use these tanks in sub-freezing temperatures.
+But one of the downsides of an under-mount installation is that, depending on the outside temperature, you may not be able to use these tanks in sub-freezing temperatures.

 Interior vs Undermount Fresh Water Tanks

-Good to know: Under-body water tanks are also slightly different in shape, so make sure you’re buying the right tank type for the location you want.
+Good to know: Under-body water tanks are also slightly different in shape, so make sure you’re buying the correct tank type for your desired location.

 Specialty Water Tanks